moamy/Pokedex_Stacc_Farm/README.md

 docker run -p 5500:5500 moamy/pokedex:latest
 ```

+> OBS! the tests may have to be run twice in order for the snapshot tests to work, I have not run into such issues in this image, but the possibility remains.

+## Further notes
 If you want to inspect the code for tests then these can be found at `tests > pokedex.spec.ts`.

 I hope this is sufficient!

 With regards,
 Moa